fabiana1rossi/coTWAS/README.md

 ## Citation

-If you use this pipeline, please cite the corresponding manuscript:
+If you use this pipeline or associated data, please cite the following manuscript:

 Rossi et al., [INSERT DOI]

-This pipeline integrates methods from PrediXcan, EpiXcan, MetaXcan, MAGMA, GCTA-COJO, and elastic-net modeling (glmnet).
-Appropriate citation of these tools is required in derivative work.
+This pipeline integrates methods and tools including PrediXcan, EpiXcan, MetaXcan, MAGMA, GCTA-COJO, and elastic-net modeling (glmnet).
+Appropriate citation of these tools is required in any derivative work.

-R packages used and version information are provided in the Key Resources Table in the Supplementary Materials of the associated manuscript and in the 'README_Packages_and_Versions' file within this repository.

 ## Archived version